gingemonster/dotnet-opencage-geocode/README.md

 ## Error handling
 Any errors that the geocoding service returns will be found in the **RequestStatus** property of the **GeocoderResponse** object. **RequestStatus** contains the standard HTTP error status code as the **Code** property and a more helpful error message in the **Message** property.

+## Best practices
+Before starting to use the OpenCage geocoder in your projects we advice you read the [Best Practices document](https://geocoder.opencagedata.com/api#bestpractices) to ensure you get the best results possible.

 ## Rate limiting
 Two error codes are used when any rate limiting has come into effect: